telliott99/SimpleView/README.md

 You could remove **applicationWillTerminate** from the file as well.

 In the Project navigator, click on the new MainWindowController.xib file.
-Drag a custom view from the palette out onto the the window.
+(Old:  Drag a custom view from the palette out onto the the window.)
+New:  there should be a window in the xib file.
+Click in the window

 ![](figs/custom_view.png)

-With the view selected
+until the view is selected

 ![](figs/view_added.png)